Reasons to Choose Japan

 Akita has many attractions with magnificent nature such as Shirakami Mountains and Lake Tazawa, many famous hot springs with various spring qualities, and food culture rooted in the climate such as sake.
 It has 17 important intangible folk cultural properties, which is the largest number in Japan, and some events are registered as UNESCO intangible cultural heritage such as "Oga Namahage".
 In addition, "Akita Inu", which originated in Odate City, is a dog breed that is very popular both in Japan and overseas, and there are many facilities in Akita Prefecture where you can enjoy interacting with Akita Inu.

-akita *This map does not include topographical features and island areas and does not cover the entire area of Japan.
+Akita *This map does not include topographical features and island areas and does not cover the entire area of Japan.

 Famous places / spots recommended by locals